-- Using eye drops to open the pupil.
+- Use eye drops to open the pupil.

 - Using steroid-containing eye drops to reduce inflammation.

-A doctor or eye doctor (ophthalmologist) may refer a person for further testing if they suspect an underlying medical condition is the cause.
+A doctor or eye doctor (ophthalmologist) may refer a person for further testing if they suspect an underlying medical condition is a cause.

 Exposure to pesticides

 Anyone who thinks they or someone else has been poisoned by a pesticide, household cleaner, or other toxic product requires immediate medical attention.

 If a person is unconscious or vomiting, it is essential to roll them onto their side and keep the head slightly downward.
 This position will ensure that any vomit can escape without the person suffocating.

 - A respirator (ventilator).